taosdata/TDengine/docs/en/12-taos-sql/16-operators.md

 MATCH and NMATCH are used together with regular expressions to match strings.
 Their usage is described as follows:

 - Use POSIX regular expression syntax.
 For more information, see Regular Expressions.
+- The `MATCH` operator returns true when the regular expression is matched.
+The `NMATCH` operator returns true when the regular expression is not matched.
 - Regular expression can be used against only table names, i.e. `tbname`, and tags/columns of binary/nchar types.
 - The maximum length of regular expression string is 128 bytes.
 Configuration parameter `maxRegexStringLen` can be used to set the maximum allowed regular expression.
 It's a configuration parameter on the client side, and will take effect after restarting the client.